audioxide/data/data/posts/20200120-funnyfarm-iii.md

 ‘Where can we find him?’

 They found him in an abandoned lot on the outskirts of town.
 True to form he was circling an abandoned car, hitting it with a two-by-four between bouts of howling.
 The timing of his blows was immaculate.
-The car’s engine was running and the speakers were belting out a post-rock dirge of cataclysmic proportions.
+The car’s engine was running and the speakers were belting out a cataclysmic post-rock dirge.
 Silhouetted by the livid red of the setting sun, Theodore Stone looked like hell’s bouncer.

 Hazard and Sunshine edged forward, wielding Bas as a kind of human shield.
 As they neared their potential recruit Hazard was able to scan his face.
-He’d never seen him without a beanie before was suddenly overcome by sympathy.
+He’d never seen him without a beanie before and was suddenly overcome by sympathy.
 If his hairline had receded that much by his early twenties he’d have been angry too.

 ‘Ahoy there,’ Sunshine sang with what Hazard and Bas thought to be rather reckless cheeriness.

-Stone froze in mid smash and turned his head with terrible slowness.
+Stone stopped in mid smash and turned his head with ice freezing slowness.

 ‘What do you want?’ he said.

 ‘We were wondering,’ Hazard said, ‘if you’d like to join my band-’

-*‘Your *band?’
+‘*Your* band?’
 Sunshine hissed.

-‘Aiodutbv?’
+‘*Aiodutbv*?’
 Bas slurred.

 Hazard elbowed them in the ribs and back respectively and ploughed on.